-Sweet Corn Soup!
-An easy, healthy soup made with simple ingredients.
-It can be made with either fresh or frozen corn.
+Sweet corn soup!
+An easy, TRIED-AND-TRUE corn soup recipe made with simple ingredients.
+This soup can be made with either fresh or frozen corn.
 Delicious topped with hot sauce, lime juice and a pad of butter!

-This Sweet Corn Soup has been a staple recipe at our house for years!
+This soup has been a staple recipe at our house for years!
 My Mom used to make it growing up and it’s one of the recipes she wrote down for me in a little green recipe notebook when I left for college.
-(This Beef Stir-Fry Recipe is also from that book!)
+(This beef stir-fry recipe is also from that book!)

 I made this soup for my roommates a few times in college and they all still love it too!

 Sweet corn soup is one of those meals that can be made all year round.
 It tastes amazing when made with fresh summer corn, but it’s also great when made with frozen corn.
 (Ps this summer corn salad is another favorite fresh corn recipe.)
 My kids this soup or tomato soup in the summer, and my butternut leek soup in the fall.

 No matter when you choose to make this creamy soup, you’ll love that it’s a crowd-pleaser and a healthy, easy recipe!